katehuntsman/midterm/CLASSIFICATION_PROJECT.md

 ---

 ### Section 2.
-Visualize Feature Distributions
+Data Exploration and Preparation
+- 2.1 Explore data patterns and distributions
-- 2.1 Create histograms, boxplots, and count plots for categorical variables.
+  - Create histograms, boxplots, and count plots for categorical variables (as applicable).
-- 2.2 Identify patterns or anomalies in feature distributions.
+  - Identify patterns, outliers, and anomalies in feature distributions.
+  - Check for class imbalance in the target variable (as applicable).
+- 2.2 Handle missing values and clean data
+  - Impute or drop missing values (as applicable).
+  - Remove or transform outliers (as applicable).
+  - Convert categorical data to numerical format using encoding (as applicable).
+- 2.3 Feature selection and engineering
+  - Create new features (as applicable).
+  - Transform or combine existing features to improve model performance (as applicable).
+  - Scale or normalize data (as applicable).

 Reflection 2: What patterns or anomalies do you see?
 Do any features stand out?
+What preprocessing steps were necessary to clean and improve the data?
+Did you create or modify any features to improve performance?

 ---